dotnet/docs-maui/docs/migration/custom-renderers.md

 ---
-title: "Using custom renderers in .NET MAUI"
+title: "Use custom renderers in .NET MAUI"
 description: "Learn how to adapt a Xamarin.Forms custom renderers to work in a .NET MAUI app." ms.date: 1/31/2023
 ---